-This project aims to increase the adoption of heat pumps by reducing the challenges associated with local authority planning processes.
+This project aimed to increase the adoption of heat pumps by reducing the challenges associated with local authority planning processes.
 The current system deters many homeowners from proceeding with a heat pump installation and creates additional work for heat pump installers.
-This project will identify and assess a range of ways Nesta could work to improve the planning process.
+This project identified and assessed a range of ways Nesta could work to improve the planning process.

 Many homeowners can install air source heat pumps at their residences without requiring planning permission, under certain conditions referred to as ‘permitted developments’.
 These conditions include rules around the placement of the outdoor unit, adherence to MCS standards and limits on the number of units and their size.